WojciechMula/recovercr3/README.rst

 cannot be used by an operating system nor the camera, but the data on the card was not erased.

-In such case, the best what we can do in the first place is creating **a dump** of a memory card.
-In Linux it can be done with ``dd`` utility, for other operating systems similar tools are also available.
+In such a case, the best what we can do in the first place is to create **a dump** of a memory card.
+In Linux, it can be done with ``dd`` utility, for other operating systems similar tools are also available.

 Once we backup the exact data dump from a broken card, it's quite safe to try some dedicated software to recover our data.
-One of free software out there is TestDisk__, but it's worth to make research and maybe consider some proprietary tools.
+One of the free software out there is TestDisk__, but it's worth to make research and maybe considering some proprietary tools.

 Also, if the lost files are valuable, consider some paid services.
 Even if there are physical damages to a card (visible or not), it's still a high chance to recover data.
-I highly recommend videos from SGdata__ company --- commentary is in Polish, but we can witness that in a well equipped lab a lot of magic can happen, including re-soldering memory chips.
+I highly recommend videos from SGdata__ company --- commentary is in Polish, but we can witness that in a well-equipped lab a lot of magic can happen, including re-soldering memory chips.

 __ https://www.cgsecurity.org/wiki/TestDisk_Download